consulo/consulo-dev.github.io/docs/tutorials/build_system.md

 > **NOTE** Please make sure to always upgrade to the latest version of `gradle-intellij-plugin`.
 Follow releases on [GitHub](https://github.com/JetBrains/gradle-intellij-plugin/releases).

-Below are a series of guides to developing and deploying Gradle-based IntelliJ Platform Plugins:
+Below are a series of guides to developing and deploying Gradle-based Consulo Plugins:

 * [Getting Started with Gradle](build_system/prerequisites.md)
 * [Configuring Gradle Projects](build_system/gradle_guide.md)